 Can I Make This in a Slow Cooker or Instant Pot?

-So What are the Difference Between Chicken Stock and Chicken Broth?
+So What is the Difference Between Chicken Stock and Chicken Broth?

-Chicken stock made with the bones whereas chicken broth is simmered with chicken meat, it is richer and tends to have more flavor.[/vc_column_text][vc_column_text]
+Chicken stock made with the bones, whereas chicken broth is simmered with chicken meat, it is richer and tends to have more flavour.

-The difference is that Chicken broth is generally made from more of the meaty parts of the bird, while chicken stock is made from simmering the bones for a long period, which results in more depth of flavor.
-From a slow-simmering of the bones (12-24 hours), Chicken stock gains its flavor and nutrition.
-This can easily be done on the stove top or in your slow cooker!
+The difference is that Chicken broth is generally made from more of the meaty parts of the bird, while chicken stock is made from simmering the bones for a long period, which results in more depth of flavour.
+From a slow-simmering of the bones (12-24 hours), Chicken stock gains its flavour and nutrition.
+It can easily be done on the stovetop or in your slow cooker!

 Can I Use Different Herbs?

-You can use other herbs here such as thyme, rosemary or bay leaves for a bit of extra herb flavor if desired.
-A clove or two of garlic can also be added to for a light garlicy flavor.
+You can use other herbs here such as thyme, rosemary or bay leaves for a bit of extra herb flavour if desired.
+A clove or two of garlic can also be added to for a light garlic flavour.